DenishaYP-creator/WomenInTech/README.md

 - Takes in data from the provisional database
 - Outputs label for input data

+##  Database Integration
+Team members to present a provisional database that accomplishes the following:
+- Sample data that mimics the expected final database structure or schema
+- Draft machine learning model is connected to the provisional databas

 [![Orange-BGpng-copy-2.png](https://i.postimg.cc/kXkDNtgG/Orange-BGpng-copy-2.png)](https://postimg.cc/2V7zryvN)

 # Further Details on the Women in Tech Project